Posterior Urethral Stenosis

 Management and Treatment

-The way your healthcare provider will treat posterior urethral stenosis will be based on the cause of the problem, how much scar tissue you have and the length of the stenosis.
-There aren’t any medications available to treat this condition.
-Your treatment options typically include:
+Posterior urethral stenosis treatment depends on its cause, how much scar tissue exists and the length of the stenosis.
+There aren’t any medications available that can treat this condition.
+Treatment options typically include:

 Prevention